sauravraiguru/serverless-gateways/README.md

 # Serverless and API Gateways - Lab

-###  Welcome to this serverless and Cloud API Gateways Lab, where we will be trying out `actions` , `triggers` and exposing & securing actions using `API gateways`
+###  Welcome to this serverless and Cloud API Gateways Lab.
+In Part A - we will be trying out `actions` , `triggers` and exposing & securing actions using `API gateways`

+In Part B - we will be creating a function i.e action to classify images using visual recognition service and expose, secure it by using API gateway service.

+In Part C - Additional lab using API connect

-Prerequisite:
+### Prerequisite:

 IBM Cloud Account - [IBM Cloud Registration](https://cloud.ibm.com/registration)